 Following a dedicated, six-year-long program, Ross Hill Wines met its main environmental sustainability goal in 2016 of producing carbon neutral wines.
-As such, Ross Hill Wines is the only winery to be registered with the Australian Federal Government as carbon neutral.
+As such, Ross Hill Wines was the very first wine company to be registered with the Australian Federal Government as a certified carbon neutral winery.

 Ross Hill Wines is leading the way by not only having the wine business itself certified but by having the actual wine they produce as certified carbon neutral as well.
 So, when you’re enjoying a Ross Hill wine you are actually doing your bit for the environment.
 And that’s got to be a great feeling to wash down with a glass of wine!